Joseph-R/joe_random/TI4.md

 ### Keeping it Fresh
 TI:4 is an epic game with a lot of variety already built in through player factions, map setup, neighboring, and randomized objectives and agendas.
 There's a lot of content here.
-To mix it up even more, there are optional game modes, community content, and other modular changes we can pull in whenever we want.
+To mix it up even more, there are optional game modes, community content, and other modular changes we can pull in.
 These include the following:

 *  [4/4/4 to 12VP](https://www.youtube.com/watch?v=qIVU-4sjaXE) - Community variant where you play with four stage one objectives, four stage two objectives, and four secret objectives.
 This accelerates point tempo, effectively speeding up the game.
 *  [Alliance Mode](https://twilight-imperium.fandom.com/wiki/Alliance_Game_Variant) - Optional playmode for alliances.